Yaossg/Sausage-s-Files/mana_craft/tutorial-en.md

 you can also get mana by harvesting grasses in a low chance

-orichalcum can be made of gold and mana, see  JEI for more info
+orichalcum can be made of gold and mana, see  JEI for more information

 ### The Village